bpeddi/deepseek_aws_demo/README.md

 # Deepseek Infrastructure Pipeline - AWS CDK

+## Addressing Enterprise Security Concerns with Private GenAI Deployments
+Many enterprises are hesitant to fully embrace Generative AI models like ChatGPT for widespread employee use due to legitimate security and data privacy concerns.
+These concerns often include:

+* **Data Leakage:** Sensitive company data could inadvertently be exposed when employees input prompts into public AI services.
+* **Compliance Risks:** Sharing data with external AI providers might violate industry-specific regulations or internal data governance policies.
+* **Lack of Control:** Enterprises have limited control over how their data is used and stored by third-party AI providers.

+To overcome these hurdles, this solution deployes open-source AI models within a company's own AWS environment.
+This approach offers several key advantages:

+*  **Private Network Deployment:** By using AWS CDK (Cloud Development Kit) in Python, your code automates the deployment of Deepseek, Llama, and potentially other models within a private subnet of an AWS Virtual Private Cloud (VPC).
+This ensures that all AI processing and data storage remain within the enterprise's control.

+* **Secure Access via Reverse Proxy:** A reverse proxy (Nginx) running in a public subnet acts as a secure gateway for employees to access the AI models.
+This architecture prevents direct exposure of the AI models to the public internet, enhancing security.

+* **Containerization with Docker:** Docker is used to containerize the AI models and related components, which enables consistent and reproducible deployments across different environments.

+* **User-Friendly Interface with Open WebUI:** The integration of Open WebUI provides a user-friendly web interface for employees to interact with the AI models, making it easier to adopt and use.

+* **GPU Acceleration Option:** The solution provides the flexibility to deploy the AI models on GPU-powered EC2 instances for faster processing or on CPU-based instances, depending on the specific performance and cost requirements.

+* **Automated NVIDIA Driver Installation:** For GPU-enabled deployments, your code automates the installation of the necessary NVIDIA drivers, simplifying the setup process.

+* **Data Sovereignty:** All data used to prompt or fine-tune the models remains within the company's private network, addressing data sovereignty and compliance concerns.

+* **Model Fine-Tuning:** Companies can further leverage the solution by fine-tuning the deployed models with their own proprietary data, tailoring them to specific business needs and improving their accuracy on internal tasks.

 ## Overview

 [DeepSeek](https://www.deepseek.com/) R1 is a large language model developed with a strong focus on reasoning tasks.
 It excels at problems requiring multi-step analysis and logical thinking.
 Unlike typical models that rely heavily on Supervised Fine-Tuning (SFT), DeepSeek R1 uses Reinforcement Learning (RL) as its primary training strategy.
 This emphasis on RL empowers it to figure out solutions with greater independence. <br> <br>